 - Medical records and bills.
-Your medical records are essential to prove the type of injuries you suffered, treatments you need, and whether you will fully recover from your injuries.
-Also, save all your medical bills to prove the amount of medical expenses you should be compensated for.
+Your medical records are essential to prove the type of injuries you suffered, the treatments you need, and whether you will fully recover from your injuries.
+Also, save all your medical bills to prove the medical expenses you should be compensated for.

 - Lost wages.
 If you had to take time off work, you should save your pay stubs and other documents regarding sick and vacation time or other perks of your job that you lost.
 You could also need your income tax returns if you are self-employed or do not have a full-time job.

 - Insurance policies.
-You will need a copy of the other driver’s insurance policy to determine the amount of liability insurance they have to pay you.
+You will need a copy of the other driver’s insurance policy to determine the liability insurance they must pay you.